kaeuferportal/access_token_agent/README.md

  - raises an Error if the auth response code is neither 200 nor 401

 As long as a valid AccessToken is present a call to authenticate simply returns that AccessToken.
-An AccessToken is valid for some time.
+An AccessToken is valid for a limited time.
 The exact value is determined by the auth response which contains an `expires_at` parameter.